Relating the Diverse Merger Histories and Satellite Populations of Nearby Galaxies: Comparison to Simulations

 We also show the FIRE systems in Figure \ref{fig:sat-residuals} for comparison, with stellar masses taken from \cite{samuel2020} and \cite{santistevan2021} (see Table \ref{tab:fire}).
-FIRE does does not exhibit any discernible correlation between $N_{\rm Sat}$\ and $M_{\rm \star,Gal}$.
+Surprisingly, the FIRE systems exhibit a positive correlation between $M_{\rm \star,Dom}$\ and $M_{\rm \star,Gal}$, in contrast with the observations and expectations \cite[e.g.,][]{bell2017}.\footnote{See also \textsc{appendix} \ref{sec:mdom-mgal}.} Conversely, FIRE does does not exhibit any discernible correlation between $N_{\rm Sat}$\ and $M_{\rm \star,Gal}$.
 This lack of a trend between $M_{\rm \star,Gal}$\ and $N_{\rm Sat}$\ in FIRE has been previously noted and is thought to be related to the smaller range of halo masses in FIRE (0.9--1.7$\times$10$^{12}\ M_{\odot}$) than e.g., the \cite{carlsten2021} analysis (0.8--8$\times$10$^{12}\ M_{\odot}$), which may allow the more effective tidal disruption from more massive central galaxies to dominate any scaling of satellite number with virial mass \citep{samuel2020}.
 We will discuss this further in \S\,\ref{sec:tidal}.
 The FIRE $N_{\rm Sat}$\ residuals exhibit essentially pure scatter in $N_{\rm Sat}{-}\left<N_{\rm Sat}\right>$\ for a fixed $M_{\rm \star,Dom}$, which in turn is entirely consistent with the TNG-abundance matching results.
 It is, however, completely unlike the correlation visible in the observed sample, despite a very comparable stellar mass range as seen in the left panel.
+We observe no statistical difference between the LG-like ELVIS hosts and the isolated m12 hosts.
+In addition, as M104 is also more massive (by a factor of $\sim$2 in $M_{\rm \star,Gal}$) than the range of galaxies produced in FIRE, we also conduct the comparison analysis between the observed sample excluding M104 and FIRE, and find identical results.